wp-plugins/demomentsomtres-restaurant/readme.txt

 = How to customize the message on expired dish lists =

-To customize expiry message you can use css class .demomentsomtres-restaurant-expired
+To customize expiry message you can use css class `.demomentsomtres-restaurant-expired`.

 == Changelog ==